What is Mind Body Nutrition?

 This has been the missing piece in the nutritional puzzle for WAY too long.
 There are so many more examples like the one we mentioned above,and it’s shocking this information is not headline nutritional news.

 Here at the Institute, we incorporate the tools, techniques, protocols, and tricks of the trade from Mind Body Nutrition in our trainings and programs.
-This includes our premier online, distance learning professional offering - the Eating Psychology Coach Certification Training.
+This includes our premier online, distance learning professional offering - the Mind Body Eating Coach Certification Training.
 And it includes our well loved online program for anyone looking to take a big leap forward with food and body called - Transform Your Relationship with Food.

 Here are just a few of the Mind Body Nutrition highlights in our programs: